 To install it, simply issue those classic apt commands, then shutdown, enable the feature in the VM’s options and restart the VM.
 Just so you know, it was already installed on my fresh install so it might be for you as well.

-$ sudo apt update $ sudo apt install qemu-guest-agent $ sudo poweroff
+sudo apt install qemu-guest-agent

 If, like me, you omitted setting the root password and define a user with sudo during install, you’ll need sudo in front of the commands.
 If you didn’t, you might want to reinstall as root login is usually considered a bad practice.
 Anyways, I digress.